 If my intuition is correct (perhaps it’s not!), then it suggests that there could yet be a guidebook of heuristics, a way to tell in advance which heuristic approaches are likely to be most fruitful.
-In this way, we could build a set of heuristics of heuristics, i.e. meta-heuristics, which shaped not the simplifications we applied to models of complex inquiry, but the kinds of simplifications.
+In this way, we could build a set of heuristics of heuristics, i.e. meta-heuristics, which shaped not only the particulars of the simplifications we applied to models of complex inquiry, but the kinds of simplifications.

 *Frightening only to some.
 I think we shouldn’t be frightened of their inconsistency with each other; as the quote goes, “Consistency is the hobgoblin of small minds.”
 Instead, I think it’s one of the universes most forgiving and helpful properties that multiple schemes of thinking about a problem can converge on the same correct answer.
 We should embrace and enjoy the chaotic, diverse world of heuristics, and set about determining which ones are the best and why.

 Information theory is a discipline of computer science which purports to describe how ‘information’ can be transferred, stored, and communicated.
 This science has grand ambition: merely to define information rigorously is difficult enough.
 Information theory takes several steps further than that.